eashirokovaa/app_project/my-app/README.md

 Project name: Learning application

-An application used to learn English words and memorise them in gaming form built with React and Bootstrap.
+An application used to learn English words and memorise them in gaming form, built with React and Bootstrap.

 Project Status